Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Related Work

 \subsection{Context}

-The concept of context has been widely discussed in the literature, with various definitions proposed.
-In the context of ubiquitous computing, context can include information such as location, time of day, nearby objects and people, and temperature~\cite{Krumm2010}.
-Dey and Abowd~\cite{dey2001understanding} define context more broadly as any information that can be used to characterize the situation of an entity, including the user and application themselves.
-In the context of robotics, Bloisi et al.~\cite{Bloisi2016} define mission-related contexts as choices that enable robots to adapt their behavior to different situations.
+The concept of context has been extensively discussed in the literature.
+In ubiquitous computing, context may include location, time of day, nearby objects and people, and temperature as proposed by Krumm ~\cite{Krumm2010}.
+Dey and Abowd~\cite{dey2001understanding} define context as any information characterizing an entity's situation.
+In robotics, Bloisi et al.~\cite{Bloisi2016} describe mission-related contexts as choices enabling robots to adapt to different situations.

-One of the most challenging aspects of specifying robotic missions is capturing the exceptional behaviors that robots must exhibit to cope with the variability of conditions in real-world environments~\cite{ESECFSE2020}.
-To address this challenge, \NAME formalizes context as a property associated with a goal and expressed by a logic formula, building on existing characterizations of context.
-This approach allows for the specification of exceptional behaviors that a robot must exhibit in response to changing environmental conditions.
+Capturing the exceptional behaviors robots must exhibit to cope with real-world environmental variability is a significant challenge in specifying robotic missions (Garcia et al.~\cite{ESECFSE2020)}. \NAME formalizes context as a property associated with a goal and expressed through logic formulas, building on existing definitions.
+This approach enables the specification of exceptional behaviors in response to environmental changes.